 It’s not a secret that a well-planned and organized process is more likely to achieve the final goals than a chaotic one, especially when it comes to more complex projects.
 Unfortunately, sometimes teams just start their work without being informed about the initial determinations, or even without the basic understatement of the context.
 They can’t coordinate a consistent process, avoid duplicating work, nor prioritize tasks without elementary knowledge.
 This is why it’s absolutely essential to recognize the purpose of a product, be aware of for whom it’s designed, and which of its features are the most needed on the market.
 Transparent requirements documentation will definitely illustrate all this information.

 Each team member is up-to-date

 The second reason why we consider preparing documentation crucial is keeping each team member on track of all the updates and changes implemented throughout the process.
 At Jira Day 2018, Tarun Sapra, the Atlassian Expert who has been working in companies like eBay and Spotify, revealed why requirements should be kept in a single place.
 He explained that this approach provides a possibility to update their statuses and track the overall progress in a way available for the stakeholders.
 It makes your requirements ready to be connected with related features or test cases and assigned to the right people.
-Pushing the project forward without knowing the context takes longer, requires frequent consultations across the team and going back and forth all the time.
+Pushing the project forward without knowing the context takes longer, requires frequent consultations across the team, and going back and forth all the time.

 You can make sure nothing’s omitted

-Last but not least, keeping requirements together allows to track their coverage later.
+Last but not least, keeping requirements together allows them to track their coverage later.
 In general, when it comes to verifying the results of a well-organized process, the first correct association is creating a final checklist confirming if each point from the initial plan is implemented.
 Using this practice in software development brings positive and visible effects.
-With everything written down, you can always verify if any detail wasn’t forgotten, even when your project is complex and there are many people working on it.
+With everything written down, you can always verify if any detail wasn’t forgotten, even when your project is complex and many people are working on it.